-Tax rates applicable to the Company
+Tax rate applicable to the Company

 The Company is subject to taxation under the laws of Luxembourg.
-The corporation tax rate for Luxembourg companies is 26.01% (2017: 27.08%).
+The corporation tax rate in Luxembourg is 24.94% (2018: 26.01%).

 Deferred tax assets and liabilities

 The deferred tax assets and liabilities represent the expected tax impact on the temporary difference between the hedge instruments' carrying amount as of the balance sheet date and their value for taxation purposes.